 Buyers of 2WD models and off-road aficionados will appreciate the standard automatic limited-slip differential.
 Downhill Assist Control (DAC) helps to keep the shiny side of your Tacoma up.

-New for the latest model year is the Limited Package, which brings SofTex-trimmed heated front sport seats, a four-way adjustable driver's seat, variable speed windshield wipers, a metallic tone instrument panel trim, a leather-trimmed steering wheel with audio controls, dual sun visors with mirrors and extenders, an auto-dimming rear-view mirror with rear camera display and outside temperature gauge, plus a HomeLink universal transceiver.
+Toyota recently added a new Limited Package, which brings SofTex-trimmed heated front sport seats, a four-way adjustable driver's seat, variable speed windshield wipers, a metallic tone instrument panel trim, a leather-trimmed steering wheel with audio controls, dual sun visors with mirrors and extenders, an auto-dimming rear-view mirror with rear camera display and outside temperature gauge, plus a HomeLink universal transceiver.

 The package dresses up the exterior with 18-inch chrome-clad wheels with 265/60R18 tires. a chrome grille surround and rear bumper, chrome outside mirrors with integrated turn signal indicators, chrome door handles, and fog lamps.

 For those looking to add a bit of flare to their trucks, Toyota offers the T/X and T/X Pro packages, which come in conjunction with the TRD Off-Road Package.
 These packages add TRD 16-inch black-alloy faux bead-lock wheels wrapped in 265/70/R16 BFG Rugged Trail tires, side steps, stainless steel exhaust tip and unique exterior graphics.